claykohut/miniurl/readme.md

 ------

-(make sure you're running mongodb with mongod)
+(make sure you're running mongodb on port 27017 with mongod)

 ------